Take a sneak peek at the new NIST.gov and let us know what you think!

 The Division operates the NIST Cryogenic Flow Measurement Facility, located in Boulder, Colorado.
 Please follow the link to learn more about this world-class testing facility.

-Microcryocooler for Terahertz Detectors— NIST and the University of Colorado have been funded since April, 2006, by DARPA to develop a microcryocooler with a volume less than about 4 cm3 to cool a terahertz detector to about 77 …
+Microcryocooler for Terahertz Detectors— NIST and the University of Colorado have been funded since April, 2006, by DARPA to develop a microcryocooler with a volume less than about 4 cm3 to cool a terahertz detector to about 77 K. The …

 Low Temperature Regenerator and Pulse Tube Losses—The Cryogenic Technologies Project has been funded by ONR since FY2005 to measure and model the losses in 4 K regenerators and pulse tubes.
 These thermal components are part of 4 K cryocoolers to …